The Stage 1 burn ban that started JAN 27 at 4PM has expired- at Noon JAN 30, 2017.

 UNION GAP – A ban on outdoor burning and the use of uncertified stoves and fireplaces begins 4 p.m.
 Friday (Jan.
 27) in Klickitat, Kittitas, Chelan and Douglas counties due to poor air quality in the region.
 Restrictions on burning will continue through noon on Monday (Jan.
 30) when conditions will be reassessed.

-Air quality is expected to worsen as winds die down over the weekend, putting the counties at risk for air pollution to reach unhealthy levels.
+The Washington Department of Ecology is calling the ban because light winds and fog are likely to cause an accumulation of pollution over the weekend, putting the counties at risk for air pollution to reach unhealthy levels.
 Fine particles from wood smoke can easily get into people’s lungs causing heart and breathing problems.

 Under a Stage 1 ban, all outdoor burning is prohibited including residential, agricultural and forest burning.
 Use of uncertified wood stoves, fireplaces, inserts, and other uncertified wood-burning devices are prohibited unless they are a home’s only adequate source of heat.
 Cleaner burning certified wood stoves, pellet stoves and other certified wood-burning devices are allowed.

 Call 866-211-6284 if you think someone is illegally burning or you are impacted by smoke.